kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4016-in-place-updates-support/README.md

 ### Comparison of `UpdateMode`s

-VPA updater considers the following conditions when deciding if it should apply an update:
+Today, VPA updater considers the following conditions when deciding if it should apply an update:
 - [`CanEvict`]:
   - Pod is `Pending` or
   - There are enough running pods in the controller.